Category: acne-prone skincare

 This was my first serious attempt at an acne-friendly sunscreen, and it surprised me.
 For the price, the quality is impressive.
 It’s lightweight, absorbs quickly, and doesn’t leave any residue on your skin.

-What makes it good for acne-prone skin:
+What makes it a good sunscreen for acne-prone skin:

-Ceramides + hyaluronic acid hydrate without heaviness
+-Ceramides + hyaluronic acid hydrate without heaviness

-Fragrance-free formula
+-Fragrance-free formula

-Non-comedogenic, so safe for breakout-prone skin
+-Non-comedogenic, so safe for breakout-prone skin

-Affordable, so you won’t skip reapplication
+-Affordable, so you won’t skip reapplication

-Widely available at most drugstores
+-Widely available at most drugstores

 The texture is more of a lotion than a gel, so it’s not matte like other sunscreens, but it’s still lightweight and doesn’t feel greasy.
 For someone with moderately oily skin, this is perfect.